Makrodactylus: Description

 The Makrodactylus holotype has a wingspan of 60.6 cm, making it moderately-sized in relation to the average adult Jurassic pterosaur, similar in size to some Solnhofen taxa.
 However, this is notably small compared to early members of the Monofenestra.
 The coeval Skiphosoura had a wingspan almost three times that of Makrodactylus, at 174.2 cm.
 "Rhamphodactylus", another contemporary, was slightly smaller than Skiphosoura, with a 99.8 cm wingspan.
 Wingspans of species assigned to the Chinese Darwinopterus (Tiaojishan Formation) are slightly larger than Makrodactylus, ranging from 65.4 cm (D. linglongtaensis) to 88.4 cm (D. robustodens).
 The holotype of Propterodactylus is smaller (54 cm wingspan), but it belongs to a juvenile individual and would have grown much larger.
 Meanwhile, the Makrodactylus holotype belongs to an adult individual.
 This can be determined based on the extent of fusion between the skull bones (characteristic of mature specimens), as well as the absence of the fine-grained texture seen on the bones of young specimens.
 As such, Makrodactylus represents the smallest known member of the non-pterodactyloid monofenestratan grade known from a mature specimen.

 The skull has a generally triangular outline, and is 10.9 cm long.
 Similar to Propterodactylus but distinct from many close relatives and later-diverging taxa, the skull is somewhat short and tall.
 The orbit has a subcircular shape typical of these taxa.
 There are only seven teeth spanning the premaxilla–maxilla (upper tooth-bearing bones), a surprisingly low count.
 Furthermore, the toothrow ends anterior (before) the nasoantorbital fenestra (NAOF), whereas the teeth continue past the start of the NAOF in many other early monofenestratans.
 The mandible (lower jaw) has a long symphysis (fused region between the left and right sides).
 There are six teeth in the dentary (lower tooth-bearing bone), with teeth 1, 2, and six being notably smaller than the others.
 A seventh tooth may have been present, but this region is not preserved well enough to provide a positive identification.
 The end of the dentary toothrow approximately lines up with the posterior (toward the back) part of the mandibular symphysis.
-In general, all of the teeth are have a thin, curved morphology, and are evenly spaced in the jaws.
+In general, all of the teeth have a thin, curved morphology, and are evenly spaced in the jaws.
 The upper jaw teeth were likely more vertically oriented than those in the mandible, which were angled slightly laterally (toward the sides).